ansible/ansible-container/docs/rst/getting_started.rst

 to your target containers contains ``apk`` and other binary dependencies you will likely need.

+For more about how the Conductor container gets built, available pre-baked Conductor images, and how to build your own Conductor image, see :doc:`conductor`.

 Dipping a Toe In - Starting from Scratch
 ----------------------------------------